codex-academy/codeX_Feb2015Intro/know_git.md

 ## Git - Version Control

-As a software developer you will be writing your code in files and you will not only be doing that on your own, but with other team members.
-So you will need some way of keeping track of what you have done - and what your teammates have done.
+As a software developer you will be writing code not only on your own, but with other team members.
+You will need some way of keeping track of what you have done, and what your teammates have done.

 Have you ever lost your changes in a Word document or text file, because you lost the USB Drive or because you saved over a file by accident?
 These are the kind of things that might start happening as you start to write code.

-Luckily there is a category of tools called Version Control tools, which allow you to manage the files that you create and change everyday as a software developer.
+Luckily there is a category of tools called Version Control Software which allow you to manage the files that you create and change everyday as a software developer.
-You can manage your own files, and also share your files and changes to your files with your colleagues - and even other people on the internet.
+You can manage your own files, share your files and changes with your colleagues, and even share them other people on the internet.

-* The version control software we will be using is called `git`.
+* The Version Control Software we will be using is called git.
 This program will run on your laptop.
-* [GitHub](http://github.com) is the site where you will publish and share your code on the internet.
+* [GitHub](http://github.com) is the site where you will publish and share your code on the web.

-You will get to know git and github very well in the next few months!
+You will get to know git and GitHub very well in the next few months!

 ### Some Exercises